duanra17/school_fish_simulation/README.md

 # In104
 BATS Paul,
 BRISSET Arnaud
+[ English ]
+The aim of this code is to simulate the behavior of a school of fish and displaying it in a graphic window.

+The useful functions for the simulation can be found in the file 'fonctions.c'.

+To execute the code, type 'make' in a bash terminal, then execute the executable ("main.x").

+[ French ]
 Le but de ce code est de simuler le comportement d'un banc de poissons et de le représenter dans une fenêtre graphique.

 Les fonctions utiles à la simulation sont contenues dans le fichier 'fonctions.c'.